 Rattan has the tenacity and strength that is high enough so that it can be used as a material for the manufacture of reinforced concrete construction.
-The use of rattan as a material for reinforcing concrete was ever reported in the weekly newspaper in Indonesia.
+The use of rattan as a material for reinforcing concrete has been reported in a weekly newspaper in Indonesia.